Eboli: Geography

 Eboli is located at the feet of Montedoro, a peripheral spur of the Monte Raione-Monte Ripalta group.
 Its territory, which is 90% plain, is formed by the alluvial plain of the Sele river, which bounds it southwards.
 The remaining part comprises hills part of the Monti Picentini Regional Park.

 Eboli borders with Albanella, Battipaglia, Campagna, Capaccio, Olevano sul Tusciano and Serre.
 Its hamlets (frazioni) are Campolongo, Cioffi, Corno d'oro, Fiocche, Santa Cecilia and Taverna Nova.

 Main sights

 The main attraction is the Colonna castle (11th century).
 Scanty remains of the ancient polygonal walls (4th century BC) can still be seen, as well as of a Roman imperial villa in the locality of Paterno.
 Eboli is also home to several 15th-16th century palazzi.

 The sacristy of St. Francis contains two 14th century pictures, one by Roberto da Oderisio of Naples.

-Also notable is the Badia (Abbey) of San Pietro alli Marmi (1076).
+Notable is the Basilica of St. Peter Alli Marmi, (1076) located at the bottom of the hill of Montedoro, where the old medieval site of the city was situated.